Self-consistent Hartree-Fock-Bogoliubov approach for bosons: self-eliminating divergence and pure pair condensate: Contact interaction

 It is clear that the system of equations \eqref{eq:CoupledSys} is difficult to solve, even using numerical methods, due to its transcendental and integral nature.
 Therefore, we should make a certain assumption that simplifies its analysis while still allowing us to obtain reasonable physical results.
 Specifically, we employ the fact that at low temperatures, low-energy collisions are characterized by the scattering length $a$.
 Therefore, we can replace the realistic interatomic potential with an effective contact pseudopotential that reproduces the correct scattering length \cite{Pitaevskii_2016},

 The coupled equations are now significantly simplified,

 where

 Below, we are interested in the repulsive contact potential $U>0$.
-Therefore, since $\Delta>0$ and $I>0$, equation \eqref{eq:DeltaU} implies that $\cos(\gamma-2\beta) = 1$.
+Therefore, since $\Delta>0$ and $I>0$, equations \eqref{eq:cosConstrain} and \eqref{eq:DeltaU} imply that $\cos(\gamma-2\beta) = 1$.
 In addition, it is straightforward to see that replacing $U(\mathbf{p})$ with the contact interaction $U$ leads to a divergent term $I$.
 This problem is commonly known and also arises in other approaches \cite{Pitaevskii_2016,Proukakis_2008,Andersen_RevModPhys_2004}.
 Several ways have been proposed to address this problem: replacing the upper limit of integration with a cut-off value, using a non-contact model potential, renormalizing the coupling constant, or simply neglecting the divergent term.

 Imposing a cut-off at sufficiently large momentum $p_{c}$ or employing a model potential with a finite range $r_{0}$ to eliminate the divergence, are in fact, equivalent procedures.
 Metaphorically speaking, applying a cut-off to the integral is as different from using a model potential as emergency braking is from service braking.
 In other words, the Fourier transforms of model potentials lead to a slow decay of the integrand, which ensures a convergence of the corresponding integrals \cite{Bulakhov2018}.
 Nevertheless, a simple numerical analysis reveals that the solution to the equations is sensitive to small variations in $p_{c}$ or $r_{0}$, indicating that we cannot rely on the above methods to remove the divergence.